GrammAcc/linearmoney/documentation/md/linear_money_model.md

 *n* is constant at run-time.
 This is not simply a pedantic difference because the running time of calculations between two vectors really does remain constant with respect to input.
-Of course, the constant multiplier of 3 means that even if we add two vectors that only have one component with a value such as two vectors of just USD where EUR and JPY are both 0, then the running time will still be O(3) even though only one value of each of the vectors is actually relevant to the calculation, so in some situations, the traditional model will be more efficient, but in practice, if the application does need to do calculations with multiple currencies, then the running time of the traditional model will still be O(n) where *n* is the number of currencies involved.
+Of course, the constant multiplier of 3 means that even if we add two vectors that only have one component with a value, such as two vectors of only USD where EUR and JPY are both 0, then the running time will still be O(3) even though only one value of each of the vectors is actually relevant to the calculation.
+From this, we see that in some situations the traditional model will be more efficient, but in practice, if the application does need to do calculations with multiple currencies, then the running time of the traditional model will still be O(n), where *n* is the number of currencies involved.
 Additionally, in the traditional model, each of those *n* calculations are between user-defined types, but in the linear model, each of the *n* calculations are between primitive numeric types, so the constant factor of each individual calculation should be lower in both CPU time and memory usage